-With funding from the Reece Foundation, PNE Enterprise delivered: 270 online support appointments, 68 courses and 986 one-to-one sessions.
-Approximately 1223 young or disadvantaged individuals were trained throughout the programme.
+Throughout the programme, PNE Enterprise delivered: 270 online support appointments, 68 courses and 986 one-to-one sessions.
+1223 young or disadvantaged individuals were trained through the programme.
+Overall, the funding enabled PNE Enterprise to support hundreds of young and disadvantaged people to fulfil their potential, either by starting a business or by progressing their employability and education.

 “Over the last three years, the Reece funding has enabled us to help young, disadvantaged people in the Tyne and Wear area to grow in confidence.”

 Melissa Middleton, Programme Manager at PNE Enterprise